Placement and Promotion (Secondary Grading and Reporting)

 Students who earn an “F” in three or four core courses are retained at the discretion of the principal.

-Specific information for the Promotion of Middle School ELs, ELP Levels 1-4
+Specific information for the Promotion of Middle School Multilingual Learners, ELP Levels 1-4

-Placement decisions, which are contested by the parents/guardians, may be appealed in accordance with the complaint procedures outlined in the current version of Regulation 2601, Student Rights and Responsibilities Booklet
+Placement decisions that are contested by families may be appealed in accordance with the complaint procedures outlined in the current version of Regulation 2601, Student Rights and Responsibilities Booklet.

-If it appears that an EL or Former EL will not successfully complete a course, the parents/guardians should be informed of the student’s specific academic needs in a language an form they can understand (documented as the correspondence language in SIS), no later than the end of the third grading period or as soon as retention appears to be a possibility.
+If it appears that a multilingual learner will not successfully complete a course, the family should be informed of the student’s specific academic needs in their home language, no later than the end of the third grading period or as soon as retention appears to be a possibility.
 At this time, the school will explain the specific academic needs of the student in an effort to collaborate with the family to improve student achievement.
 Behavioral issues may be included in the discussion.
-Promotion and retention decisions may not be made based on the students English language proficiency.
+Promotion and retention decisions may not be made based on the student’s English language proficiency.